Legal sports betting has exploded, setting up NFL, college football season like none before.

 In addition, college football should play a more robust schedule after a pandemic-marred 2020, and operators are expected to invest millions in promotions around football.
 New operators have also made marks, including popular upstarts such as the Barstool-branded app, which has expanded its footprint significantly since the 2020 football season.
 It also includes high-profile newcomers such as SI Sportsbook based on the Sports Illustrated brand, which recently launched in Colorado and is expected to expand its reach through the year.

 In fact, Colorado leads all markets with 26 sportsbook brands active in the state.
-New Jersey is the next closest with 20.
-(Check out a graphic illustrating the number of active brands in each state, or visit this graphic illustrating how many markets each brand is active in.)
+New Jersey is the next closest with 20 active brands in each state,

 “The expansion of sports betting over the last year has been relentless, with far more legal markets and more operators than ever before,” said Eric Ramsey, data analyst for the PlayUSA.com Network.
 “That has made the industry ultra-competitive, with football being a litmus test of sorts for the coming year.
 Operators such as DraftKings and FanDuel are gearing up for massive football-related media campaigns to drive customers to their sites, harkening back to the days of the advertising onslaught both operators made surrounding daily fantasy sports in 2015.”